 Dental bonding involves the application of a tooth-colored resin to the surface of the teeth to improve their appearance.
 Porcelain veneers are thin, custom-made shells that are placed over the front surface of the teeth to improve their appearance.

-In conclusion, the color of your teeth is not related to their strength.
+the color of your teeth is not related to their strength.
 Yellowing of the teeth may be a sign of weakened enamel or other dental problems.
 Maintaining good oral hygiene habits and visiting your dentist regularly can help to prevent tooth decay and other dental problems.
 If you are concerned about the color or strength of your teeth, talk to your dentist about your options for improving your dental health and appearance.